lleene/hugo-site/content/posts/site-setup.md

 ---
-title: "Setting up a new site."
+title: "Setting Up a New Site 🌃"
 date: 2021-08-24T10:24:27+02:00
 draft: false
 toc: true
 tags:
   - website
-  - setup
+  - config
   - hugo
-  - git-filter
+  - git
 ---

-Previously I tried using grav with the intention to serve a simple website as it is quite easy to setup and the interface seemed quite nice.
-However the editing environment didn't feel good and after googling around a bit hugo already seemed alot more appealing.
+Previously I tried using Grav with the intention to serve a simple website as it is quite easy to setup and the interface seemed quite nice.
+However the editing environment didn't feel good and after googling around a bit hugo already seemed a lot more appealing.
 It renders from markdown with some html/css config files and can serve content statically or dynamically without superfluous features.